inodb/spectrum-viz-website/docs/mira/deploy.md

 docker-compose up -d
 ```

 Note that this binds to `localhost` on your local server.
-For MSK, our main webserver redirects `~/scrna/` to the IP of the server we host Mira on.
+You'll need to setup a proxy server to redirect it

 ### Deploying new version

 The instructions above shows how to deploy a production-level instance of Mira using pre-built images hosted on Docker Hub.
 There are two images - one for the graphQL layer and one for the React layer

-To update an image, first set up as you would for development deployment (this is shown for the graphQL layer - the instructions are similar for the React layer):
+To update an image, first set up as you would for development deployment:

 ```